OxCGRT/covid-policy-scratchpad/risk_of_openness_index/methodology.md

 ##### **`NA` Handling**

-**If a country does not have a national public information campaign (that is, the OxCGRT database reports H1≠2), then the entire metric is set to 0.**
+**If a country does not have a national public information campaign (that is, the OxCGRT database reports H1≠2), then the entire metric is set to 1 (highest risk).**

 If a country has both Apple and Google mobility data, then _mob_ is set to whichever reports the greatest reduction in mobility.
 If a country has neither Apple nor Google mobility, then this metric is left blank.